 We are fully HIPAA compliant and confidential with your insurance information.

-Upon arriving at Cascade Canyon, you will be greeted by our friendly staff and introduced to the program director Amanda Porter.
-You will also meet your teen’s therapist and a member of our nursing team.
+When you arrive at Cascade Canyon, you will be greeted by our friendly staff and introduced to the program director Amanda Porter.
+You will also personally meet your teen’s therapist and a member of our nursing team.
 We will take some time to talk with you as a family about the program and give you the opportunity to ask any questions you may have.

-After meeting as a family, your teen will have complete their initial evaluation with our primary therapist which is a comprehensive bio-psychosocial assessment that reviews mental health history, family dynamics, medications, trauma, and academic status.
+After meeting as a family, your teen will have completed their initial evaluation with our primary therapist which is a comprehensive biopsychosocial assessment that reviews mental health history, family dynamics, medications, trauma, and academic status.

 Following completion of the assessment, your teen will then settle into their bedroom, meet their peers, and explore the lodge.
 In total, the intake and assessment time can take up to two (2) hours to complete.